nyakaz73/spring-boot-reactjs-fullstack-2/README.md

 We then use the spread operator in the setState method to copy everything in the users state and then append the returned data.

 ## RUNNING
-To run the application make sure you backend is running by typing
+To run the application make sure your backend is running by typing the following commands in your terminal:

 ```cmd
 mvn spring-boot:run